WHAT'S ON: 5 of the best things to do in the Leamington area...

-There's a great choice of music, theatre and comedy coming up in the next few days
+There's a great choice of quality music, theatre and more coming up in the next few days.

-Kosmos, The Dream Factory, Stratford Road, Warwick, February 15.
-The acclaimed ensemble of three string players and a virtuoso on accordion return with a concert entitled Around the World in 80 Minutes.
-The audience will be whisked across the globe, listening to klezmer and gypsy music, tangos and a selection of pieces from many different countries, with the Balkans and Mediterranean to the fore.
-The line-up consists of Harriet Mackenzie on violin, Meg Hamilton on viola and Rupert Gillett on cello, plus an accordion player from Serbia, Miloš Milivojević.
-Visit leamingtonmusic.org to book.
+Half-term activities, Compton Verney, February 21 to 25.
+The art gallery and park have a wealth of activities for all the family to enjoy, from having a blast making rockets to cooking up a storm in the mucky mud kitchen, creating artwork fit for the gallery and seeing who is the best birder in the family.
+There are also holiday clubs, adventure camps, art-making camps and more.
+Visit www.comptonverney.org.uk to book.

 Sign up to our daily WarwickshireWorld Today newsletter